 Business language

-Vietnamese is the official language of business.
-While English is spoken in most business circles, it's worth hiring an interpreter to assist in dealing with government departments and other service providers.
+Vietnam’s official business language is Vietnamese.
+English is spoken in virtually all business circles, but it’s worth hiring an interpreter to assist you in dealing with government departments and other service providers.

 Hours of business